onqtam/headjack/docs/why/100_1k_10k_words.md

 proper attuning to god
 The Markov Carpet
     Markov Blanket Maxing - what's bigger than a blanket?
-Humanity's [last] business plan
+    When a blanket is not enough - the most intentional, competent and selective social membrane in existence Flattening The (Right) Curve (personal consumption) Humanity's [last] business plan
 WeWork
 Minimum Viable Infinity